 WT#3: Enabling northbound APIs for allowing an AF to request network capability exposure functionalities, e.g. request a service function chain for a certain traffic flow, monitoring and reporting events according to the status of the SFC use, etc., based on service level agreement with the third party.

-WT#4: Investigating solutions for handling SFC processing based on SFC policy, including the enhancement of service-based architecture for some NFs and their services, e.g. PCF, NEF, UPF, SMF, CHF, etc., as well as the corresponding interfaces and procedures for different SFC deployments.
+WT#4: Investigating solutions for handling SFC processing based on SFC policy, including the enhancement of service-based architecture for some NFs and their services, e.g. PCF, NEF, UPF event exposure, SMF, CHF, etc., as well as the corresponding interfaces and procedures for different SFC deployments.

-WT#5: Investigating solutions for applying the same SFC policies to a UE when the UE moves and results in the traffic routing path changes for SFC processing in different SFC deployments scenarios.
+WT#5: Investigating solutions for applying the same SFC policies to a UE when the traffic of the UE is offloaded at different locations (due e.g. to UE mobility) and results in the traffic routing path changes for SFC processing in different SFC deployments scenarios.

 NOTE: This study considers only traffic handled over N6 by PSA UPF(s) in 5G network.

 NOTE: The definition of terms in RFC 7665 may be re-used when applicable.
 The study targets the use of traffic steering concept, e.g. defined by 3GPP (FMSS) and SFC mechanisms defined in IETF when applicable.
+Especially the study does NOT define alternatives to user plane mechanisms (e.g. vxLAN, NSH, …) defined at IETF to support SFC as these mechanisms shall be reused by this study, as applicable.

-The study for SFC will ensure that existing (per 3GPP R17) deployments flexibility can be preserved in deployments of SFC in 5G network.
+NOTE: The study for SFC will ensure that existing (per 3GPP R17) deployments flexibility can be preserved in deployments of SFC in 5G network.

+NOTE: Following case is not considered in the study: the case where SFC applies for an HR roaming PDU Session at an offloading point in a VPLMN

 TU estimates and dependencies